mpuzey/panda/README.md

 # PANDA - Patient Appointment Network Data Application

-The Patient Appointment Network Data Application, or simply, - PANDA is a POC for a appointment booking services for NHS and private patients.
+The Patient Appointment Network Data Application, or simply, - PANDA is a POC for an appointment booking services for NHS and private patients.

 ## Setup instructions